Azure/Mission-Critical-Online/docs/reference-implementation/AppDesign-Application-Design.md

 Write operations (e.g. *play AI game, send game result, delete player*) are processed asynchronously.
 The API first sends a message with all relevant information (type of action, game result data) to the message queue and immediately returns `HTTP 202 (Accepted)` with additional `Location` header for the create operation.

-Messages from the queue are then processed by ResultWorker instances which handle the actual database communication for write operations.
-The ResultWorker scales in and out dynamically based on message volume on the queue.
+Messages from the queue are then processed by BackgroundProcessor instances which handle the actual database communication for write operations.
+The BackgroundProcessor scales in and out dynamically based on message volume on the queue.

 ![Create game result is asynchronous](/docs/media/application-design-operations-2.png)